remoteflags/code-sample-react/README.md

 ```

 ## Step 3 - run
-Run the project and see the image change based on flag status
+Run the project and see the image change based on flag status.

 1. Run - ```npm start```
 2. Visit - http://localhost:3000